ScottJWalter/cacheaugmentedgeneration/README.md

 # A Demo of Cache-Augmented Generation (CAG) Using an Open-Source LLM
 <img width="350" alt="Screenshot 2025-05-22 at 11 48 00 PM" src="https://github.com/user-attachments/assets/b362af23-1c5a-4945-903d-36035ce138ca" />

 This is a simple demo of Cache-Augmented Generation (CAG) using an Open-Source LLM.

 CAG preloads relevant knowledge into a language model's context, allowing for faster and more efficient question-answering without real-time document retrieval.
+This project demonstrates a simple implementation of CAG and its 76% token reduction usage compared to RAG.

 Article: https://medium.com/@ronantech/cache-augmented-generation-cag-in-llms-a-step-by-step-tutorial-6ac35d415eec